-Mizuho Markets Americas LLC ("MMA") is a wholly-owned subsidiary of the Company which operates as an Over-the-Counter derivatives dealer.
-MMA participates in the purchase and sale of equity derivatives.
+Mizuho Markets Americas LLC ("MMA") is a wholly-owned subsidiary of the Company which participates in the purchase and sale of equity derivatives and is registered with the Securities and Exchange Commission ("SEC") as an Over-the-Counter derivatives dealer.
 The Company and MMA utilize common personnel and facilities with applicable reimbursement agreements.